kizniche/Mycodo/mycodo-manual.rst

 Infrared (IR) light is a common way to send and receive signals across distances.
 This is typically done with IR remotes with several buttons configured to send different signals.
 These signals can be detected by the Raspberry Pi with the use of an `IR receiver diode <https://www.sparkfun.com/products/10266>`__ and used to perform actions within the linux environment and Mycodo.
 This is done with `lirc <http://lirc.org/>`__, and needs to be properly configured before IR signals can be detected and interpreted.

 The IR receiver typically has three connections, power (3.3 volts), ground, and data (GPIO pin), and should be connected to the appropriate pins of your Raspberry Pi.
 Make sure your IR receiver can operate at 3.3 volts, which is the appropriate voltage GPIOs operate at.
-For testing, I used the ``Sparkfun Infrared Control Kit <https://www.sparkfun.com/products/14677>``__, which has an ``Information Guide <https://learn.sparkfun.com/tutorials/ir-control-kit-hookup-guide>``__, however there are cheaper alternatives.
+For testing, I used the `Sparkfun Infrared Control Kit <https://www.sparkfun.com/products/14677>`__, which has an `Information Guide <https://learn.sparkfun.com/tutorials/ir-control-kit-hookup-guide>`__, however there are cheaper alternatives.

 Install the necessary linux dependencies:

 ``sudo apt install liblircclient-dev lirc``

-Install the lirc python package:
+Install the lirc python package in the Mycodo virtualenv:

-``sudo ~/Mycodo/env/bin/pip install python-lirc``
+``~/Mycodo/env/bin/pip install python-lirc``

 Edit ``/boot/config.txt`` and add to the end of the file, replacing 17 from ``gpio_out_pin=17`` with the GPIO (BCM numbering) connected to your IR LED and 18 from ``gpio_in_pin=18`` connected to the IR receiver.
 You can omit either of these options if you aren't using either the IR receiver or transmitting LED: